 £185 (Non refundable but deducted from course fee once formal training starts)

-The first part of the examination is taken in November and is a written paper that will consist of multiple choice and extended multiple choice questions.
+The first part of the examination is a written paper that will be taken online in November.
+It consists of multiple choice and extended multiple choice questions.
 Entry to the written exam is conditional on the record of experience being fully completed and signed off by the tutor, student and employing dentist.

 Once the written examination has been passed the student can enter the practical part of the exam, it will consist of a number of OSCEs or Objective Structured Clinical Examinations.
 An OSCE is a multi-station examination in which candidates spend a fixed period of time at each station before moving on to the next.
 Stations may be set up in several different rooms.
 They require candidates to undertake a task, such as mixing impression material, setting out an instrument tray, or giving advice or an explanation to a real or simulated patient.

 The OSCE examination is held at the end of January.
 During the covid-19 pandemic the NEBDN have moved the OSCE exam online and it differs slightly to the above structure.
 It is not been decided yet which route the OSCE’s will take in the future.